 Kamala Harris’s top adviser to leave office after talk of White House rift

+Symone Sanders: Kamala Harris’s top adviser to leave White House after rumours of rift

 She had served the Joe Biden administration for three years